-These are agreements entered into between the Cooperative Party National Executive Committee and Labour Party Constituencies to which the relevant local Co-operative Parties contribute one third of the cost.
-Payments are made directly from the Cooperative Party to Constituency Labour Parties.
+These are agreements entered into between the Co-operative Party National Executive Committee and Labour Party Constituencies to which the relevant local Co-operative Parties contribute one third of the cost.
+Payments are made directly from the Co-operative Party to Constituency Labour Parties.
+In 2024 the Party took the decision to pay the 2025 Constituency Plan Agreement monies in advance to support candidates in the General Election.